-Let me try to simplify, outliers aside:
+Let me try to simplify, generally speaking:

-1. Generally, “proportionate” boards are fair, and easy to agree to.
+1. Generally, “proportionate” boards are usually seen as fair, and easy to agree to.
 I.e., if the investors own 20%, and founders 80%, then investors get 1 board seat, that’s it.
 Founders can have 2 (or more) now, etc. If the investors own 50%, then split the board 50:50 (often with an outside to break a tie).’

 So …